gu-fan/mathematic.vim/README.md

 VERSION: 1.10

-This is a vim keymap file contains mathematic symbols.
+This is a vim keymap file contains mathematic symbols. with some effort to reduce typing conflict and increase typing speed.

-also contains a keyhelper for help inputting.
+Also contains a keyhelper for help inputting.

-Made some effor to reduce typing conflict and increase typing speed.

 - Superscript and Subscript :